Coconut blossom sugar

 The sugar looks similar to brown cane sugar, yet in flavour it resembles caramel and malt.
-Produced in Indonesia by small family farms, this coconut flower sugar is sourced from coconut flowers and makes for a less sweet alternative to conventional sugar.
+Produced in Indonesia by small family farms, this coconut blossom sugar is sourced from the flower – bud sap of coconut palms and makes for a less sweet alternative to conventional sugar.
 Try sprinkling it on to your breakfast yogurt.

 Coconut flower sugar has a very distinct savoury, caramelly taste and adds a density, depth and body to any dish.
 Simply swap a part of the normal sugar you would use in a recipe for coconut flower sugar, for example on banana bread, crêpe or pancake batter, caramell or use it to season hearty dishes to taste.